Search for cities, countries, lakes and rivers

 Water Temperature Chart for North Canadian River in Oklahoma City Over the Last 30 Days

-Today the water temperature in Oklahoma City is lower than the same day in previous years.
-The water temperature range here in February is from 37°F to 48°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Oklahoma City is higher than the same day in previous years.
+The water temperature range here in March is from 3°C to 12°C. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Oklahoma City are presented in the table below.